The Foundation of Danish Energy Management A/S

 Since the beginning of DEM, we have focused on renewable energy and energy efficiency in project-design, planning and implementation.

-• In 1986 Frantz Longhi founded DEM.
+• In 1986, Frantz Longhi founded DEM.

-• In 1995 the completion of monitoring and evaluation tasks with energy began, and later within environment, agriculture and education.
+• In 1995, the completion of monitoring and evaluation tasks with energy began and later within environment, agriculture and education.

-For decades, we have worked in global development partnerships, with acknowledged institutions, such as the EU Comission, the Danish Ministry of Foreign Affairs (DANIDA) and the UN Development Program (UNDP).
+For decades, we have worked in global development partnerships, with acknowledged institutions, such as the EU Comission, DANIDA and the UN Development Program (UNDP).
 Since then, we have expanded our area of business – also geographically – to include Asia, Africa and the Middle East.

 1991 – Biomass district heating plant in Hvidebæk, Denmark